 5. Can I Ask For Testimonials?

+It’s perfectly legal to ask your customers to submit testimonials.
+In most cases, asking for testimonials is the best way to gather them.
 Happy customers are your best ambassadors, and asking them to give their honest opinion is perfectly lawful.
-You might ask in an email, phone call, or in person.
+You might ask for a testimonial in an email, phone call, or in person.

 6. Can I Pay For Testimonials?